Campus Photo Tour

 Upper Quad is home to the Corps of Cadets and represents many of the oldest buildings on campus, which were made of brick before we adopted Hokie Stone.
 When the school first opened, all students were admitted as cadets.
 Now, the co-ed program consists of more than 1,000 cadets and represents all branches of military ROTC.
 Upper Quad also houses the College of Liberal Arts and Human Sciences, particularly the English and Communication programs in Shanks Hall.

-The Center for the Arts is a newly-constructed facility serving Blacksburg and the New River Valley.
+The Moss Arts Center is a newly-constructed facility serving Blacksburg and the New River Valley.
 It includes a 1,260-seat performance hall, visual arts galleries, an amphitheater, a four-story experimental cube, and multiple studios to support the Institute for Creativity, Arts, and Technology.
 The center also houses a multimedia studio, production control room, newsroom, and associated classrooms to support the Department of Communication.

 Squires Student Center is a hub of student activity.
 Inside is a food court, an art gallery, several stages and theater production spaces, and offices for student publications such as the college's newspaper and campus radio station.
 BreakZone, a recreational center inside Squires, provides students with access to a bowling alley, billiard tables, ping pong games, and more.
 Squires is a great place to find out about events going on around campus or information about groups in which students might want to be involved.